This site is mobile accessible. Press the "Tap Here" button to use a smaller font-size.

 A mixed border.

-From top going clockwise, the border-style properties are dotted, dashed, solid and double.
+From top going clockwise, the properties are dotted, dashed, solid and double.